|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These Hello Dolly bars—also known as seven-layer bars or magic cookie bars—are made with a combination of semisweet chocolate and butterscotch chips.
+These Hello Dolly bars—also known as seven-layer bars, coconut dream bars, or magic cookie bars—are made with a combination of semisweet chocolate and butterscotch chips.
 The Hello Dolly name is a reference to the Broadway musical "Hello, Dolly!" which was a popular musical when these bars were created in the mid-1960s.
 The bars are assembled in seven layers, and they are incredibly delicious.
-The Hello Dolly name comes from they being made in tribute to the Broadway play, "Hello Dolly."
-They go together like magic because drizzled condensed milk holds the layers together.
+They come together like magic, thanks to a drizzle of condensed milk which binds the layers together.

 Gather the ingredients.

 Heat the oven to 350 F. Lightly grease a 13 x 9-inch baking pan.